A Message From Our Physician-Owners About COVID-19

 - Call your doctor or emergency department before heading to them and let them know you think you have COVID-19.
 This will help them protect themselves and other patients.

 - Examples of severe symptoms include persistent pain or pressure in the chest, new confusion, inability to remain lucid, or bluish lips.
 If you experience these symptoms, contact your healthcare provider or emergency room and seek care immediately.

-CDC recommends this new app for COVID-19 screening
+CDC recommends this app from Apple for COVID-19 screening

 Also, follow this CDC advice: